 Planning ahead can save a lot of money and frustration.
 Planning gives you time to buy or make great gifts and avoid those last minute panic buys.
 Here is a guide to help make your Christmas planning easier.

-Christmas Day is on a Friday in 2015.
-That means that you’ll have the days early in the week for last minute deliveries and shopping, and for most of us, public holidays means a long weekend.
+Christmas Day is on a Sunday in 2016.
+That means that you’ll have all the days in the week leading up to Christmas for last minute deliveries and shopping.
 (You can check school term and public holidays for all states here.)

 In the lead up to Christmas, there are the Christmas parties – office parties, club and group break-ups, extended family gatherings, and so on.
 Check out these shops for Christmas costumes and accessories and secret santa ideas.